What Is Security Testing, and Why Is It Necessary?

 Why is Security Testing Important?

 You could say security testing is the star player when it comes to keeping our digital world safe.
-It's a critical part of the software development process, getting applications game-ready to defend against real hacking threats.
+It's an important aspect of the software development lifecycle, making applications game-ready to fend off actual hacking attacks.

-At its core, security testing is about making sure systems are prepared to stare down security challenges without blinking or buckling under pressure.
-It's like a sparring session - we're throwing everything we've got at a system to see how it handles the blows.
+Fundamentally, security testing is ensuring that systems are ready to confront security issues head-on and not blink or collapse under stress.
+It's similar to sparring - we're slinging everything we've got at a system to observe how it does in taking punches.

 The importance and aims of security testing are clear.
 It's about: